 Warren Bennis once said, “Management is getting people to do what needs to be done.
 Leadership is getting people to want to do what needs to be done.”* I would add that, in today’s wired world, a vital part of the CEO’s job is about getting people intensely aligned behind wanting to do what needs to be done.

 We place a lot of value on CEO talent.
 So much so that they are becoming more expensive every year.
+Take into consideration the rapidly changing business environment and you'll find few of us can afford to hire the wrong CEO.

 Keeping people engaged in a process that will span several years is one of the most challenging aspects of the CEO role.
 During Mobilization, we want everyone—from frontline staff to our leadership team—thinking beyond “business as usual”.
 We want them to be bold and confident in making new choices about what they are doing and how they are doing it.
 Unfortunately, people get attached to their success formulas.
 And what worked in the past will not necessarily work in the new future we are creating.